apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey-2020/index.md

 | Unlikely      |     3 |  1.48  | 2.60%  |
 | Very unlikely |     2 |  0.99  | 0.97%  |

-Here is a good news!
+Here is good news!
 It seems that people are more willing to recommend Apache Airflow than year before.

 **What is your source of information about Airflow?**